course-correction/scanssd/README.md

 **Note:** Skip this step if ScanSSD-XYc installed using _Makefile_.

+### Visualizing Training Using TensorBoard
+While training is in progress, you can visualize the training trends in Tensorboard.
+To use TensorBoard, in a separate terminal, from the root of this repo run:

+`tensorboard --logdir=src/TensorBoard_Logs/ScanSSD_XY_train`

 ## Testing
 ### Manually
 To test a trained network (Make sure you have added this to PYTHONPATH):